openpgpjs/openpgpjs/README.md

 #### Encrypt and decrypt *Uint8Array* data with a password

-Encryption will use AES-256 by default.
-Decryption will use whatever was used when encrypting, as such information is readably stored in the encrypted message.
+Encryption will use the algorithm specified in config.encryption_cipher (defaults to aes256), and decryption will use the algorithm used for encryption.

 ```js
 var options, encrypted;